MikeBishop/http-layering/draft-bishop-decomposing-http.md

 connection from metadata about the separate messages within the connection.

+HTTP/2 projects the requested action into the set of headers, then uses separate HEADERS and DATA frames to delimit the boundary between metadata and message body on each stream.
+These frames are used to provide message-like behaviors and parallelism over a single TCP bytestream.

+Because the text-based transfer of repetitive headers represented a major inefficiency in HTTP/1.1, HTTP/2 also introduced HPACK
+{{RFC7541}}, a custom compression scheme which operates on key-value pairs rather than text blocks.
+HTTP/2 frame types which transport headers always carry HPACK header block fragments rather than an uncompressed key-value dictionary.

-## Congestion control
+### Congestion and flow control

-The transport is aware of each concurrent request in HTTP/1.1's mappings to TCP and SCTP.
-In TCP, because there is only one request at a time, and in SCTP because each request occurs on a separate flow.
-This means that the transport's own congestion control services are sufficient, even if sub-optimal in TCP's case due to multiple independent connections.

 Because HTTP/2's adaptation layer introduces a concurrency construct above the transport, the adaptation layer must also introduce a means of flow control to keep the concurrent transactions from introducing head-of-line blocking above TCP.

-## Reliable delivery

-There are many ways for a transport to provide reliable delivery of messages.
-This may take the form of loss recovery, where the loss of packets is detected and the corresponding information retransmitted.
-Alternately, a transport may proactively send extra information so that the data stream is tolerant to some loss -- the full message can be reconstructed after receipt of a sufficient fraction of the transmission.
+This led HTTP/2 to create a flow-control scheme within the adaptation layer in addition to TCP's flow control algorithms.

+In HTTP/1.1, this was not needed -- the application simply reads from TCP as space is available, and allow's TCP's own flow control to govern.
+In HTTP/2, this would cause severe head-of-line blocking due to the increased parallelism, and so the control must be exerted at a higher level.

+### Security

+HTTP/2 directly defines how TLS may be used to provide security services as part of its adaptation layer.

+## HTTPU(M) and CoAP

+UDP mappings of HTTP must define mechanisms to restore the original order of message fragments.
+HTTPU(M) and the base form of CoAP both do this by restricting messages to the size of a single datagram, while {{I-D.ietf-core-block}} extends CoAP to define an in-order delivery mechanism in the adaptation layer.

-Because TCP and SCTP both provide reliable delivery mechanisms, there was no need to introduce new service in this area for HTTP mappings.
-However, the adaptation layers of HTTP mappings over UDP have needed to introduce this concept.
+Adaptation layers of HTTP mappings over UDP have also needed to introduce mechanisms for reliable delivery.
 CoAP dedicates a portion of its message framing to indicating whether a given message requires reliability or not.
 If reliable delivery is required, the recipient acknowledges receipt and the sender continues to repeat the message until the acknowledgment is received.
 For non-idempotent requests, this means keeping additional state about which requests have already been processed.

 Some applications above HTTP are able to provide their own loss-recovery messages, and therefore do not actually require